Review: Roy, Gold, Red, and Rick!

 Packaging & Extras: (4/5)

 If you buy your toy directly from Hong Kong it will likely come in a thin white shipper box with monochromatic art of the toy within (it’s definitely not CAD since there are several differences between the art and the toy).
 Unfortunately, it’s not very sturdy as far as shipper boxes go and mine had a huge dent that traveled through to the retail box within.
-The retail box has some custom artwork on the front and a window on the back of the box that shows off the goods.
-The box is a little bloated for the size of the product (30x25x12cm) and KC would be wise to package the toy in fighter mode to simplify things.
+The regular release retail box has some custom artwork on the front and a window on the back of the box that shows off the goods.
+The exclusive “dark” versions of the toy have a slightly simpler retail box; there are no clear windows and no fancy artwork.
+Instead the interior boxes on these releases re-uses the shipper box art from the first release.
+Unfortunately, KitzConcept didn’t catch they hadn’t updated all the text when they sent the image for the Dark Red box to the printer so the Dark Red box says “Dark Gold” in a couple places.
+The retail box is a little bloated for the size of the product (30.2x25x12 cm) and KC would be wise to package the toy in fighter mode to simplify things.
 Pulling out the contents you’ll find a first tray that includes the toy as well as:

 1) Gun (with light gimmick, vinyl strap, and expanding stock)